JuanVilla424/github-cicd-template/ICONS.md

     Keep icons small and unobtrusive to complement the text without overpowering it.
     Place icons before headings or bullet points to visually organize content.

+---

+## 📜 License

+2024 - This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+For more details, please refer to the [LICENSE](LICENSE) file included in this repository.